btjanaka/dance-old/README.md

                         n-bonds.csv)

 PLOTHIST args:
-  --tri-n-data-csvs CSV1,CSV2,...
+  --wiberg-csvs CSV1,CSV2,...
-                        a comma-separated list of CSV files, each of the same form as the output-tri-n-data.csv generated in the FILTER step (default: ) --output-histograms FILENAME.pdf
+                        a comma-separated list of CSV files with a column containing wiberg bond orders - these files are likely generated in the FILTER step (default: ) --wiberg-csv-col INT  Column in the CSV files holding the Wiberg bond orders (0-indexed) (default: 0) --output-histograms FILENAME.pdf
                         location of PDF file for histograms (default: output- histograms.pdf)